Any2suited66/InstasizeAutomation/README.md

 Python must be installed on your system.
 You can install it with homebrew: brew install python.

-Install the nose2 plugig: pip install nose2
+Install the nose2 plugin: pip install nose2

 Add this to your bash_profile: export PYTHONPATH=$PYTHONPATH:path/to/testInstasizeAutomation.
 This allows the test scripts to be stored in their own folder and still be able to import all of the modules.